SAP-samples/teched2025-AD161/exercises/ex1/README.md

     ```sh
     cds export -s sap.capire.flights.data --to ../apis/flights-data
     ```
-    This creates the API package directly inside our workspace.
+    This creates the API package as folder _apis/flights-data_ directly in our workspace in folder.

+3. Add these lines to the file _apis/flights-data/index.cds_:
+    ```cds
+    // Workaround for @cds.autoexpose kicking in too eagerly ...
+    annotate sap.common.Currencies with @cds.autoexpose:false;
+    annotate sap.common.Countries with @cds.autoexpose:false;
+    annotate sap.common.Languages with @cds.autoexpose:false;
+    ```
+    As the auto-exposure mechanism of the compiler doesn't yet seamlessly work together with exporting and importing APIs, we need to apply a workaround.

-3. Have a look at the new folder _apis/flights-data_.
+4. Have a look at the new folder _apis/flights-data_.

     <br>![](/exercises/ex1/images/01_08_0010.png)